hathibelagal-dev/instantpolyglot/docs/eng/South_Sami.md

 1. Small speaker population: With only a few hundred active speakers, it's challenging to maintain language vitality.

-2. Lack of everyday use: Many South Sami speakers don't use the language daily, which can lead to language attrition.
+2. Lack of everyday use: Many South Sami speakers don’t use the language daily, which can lead to language attrition.

 3. Limited educational resources: While there are efforts to teach South Sami in schools, resources are often limited.